JavaDerg/mist/PLANED.md

 1337
 stack
     1 2 3 4 5 6 7 8 9 10
-    extract // for extracting a value end
+    push // for extracting a value end

 str println // 10